dennispassway/tropo/README.md

 Don't forget to start the oculus-rest server when you use the Oculus Rift!

 ## Switching between the Oculus and the normal application
-In app/javascripts/main.js there is a variable `app.useOculus = false`.
+In app/javascripts/main.js there is a variable `app.useOculus = false.
 Setting this to false disables the oculus mode and vice versa!